MarginaliaSearch/www.marginalia.nu/content/log/99_context.md

 Despite many of the tools that I use requiring a connection, and certainly the Internet containing a wealth of information that might expedite my work, these benefits are drastically outweighed by the wealth of distractions also available.

-It's very appealing, when the code is compiling or the docker containers restarting, to sneak open a browser tab with hacker news, or the &Chi; formerly known as Twitter, youtube, or something else to pass those minutes.
+It's very appealing, when the code is compiling or the docker containers restarting, to sneak open a browser tab with hacker news, or the &Chi; formerly known as Twitter, youtube, mastodon, a news site, or something similar to pass those minutes.

 This ruins focus, drains energy, and overall just eats a lot of time.
-It's easy to find an hour has passed and you haven't really done... anything.
+It's easy to find an hour has passed, and you haven't really done... anything.
 Or an afternoon, heck even a weekend.

 Unplugging completely is a drastic action that unfortunately doesn't tend to stick.
 Absolutely everything chafes when you unplug.
 It's just too appealing to just leave the wire plugged in just this once, realize how much easier life becomes, and then to fall back into old habits.
 Attempting to solve smartphone procrastination by switching to a dumb phone has similar properties.
 These things increase the friction to do perfectly reasonable everyday tasks, and as a result, push you back into the bad habits you were trying to escape.